Emojigit/billboard_for_cnc_server/README.md

 Forked from
 https://github.com/crazyginger72/billboard.git

-This Mod adds signlike Billboards with different sizes and Craftrecipes.
+This Mod adds signlike Billboards with different sizes and craftrecipes.
 You only need an Image for the Billboard.
 To add a new or own Billboard:
 Save your Image in textures and add an Entry in nodes.lua.